The concept of discipleship was ingrained in me early on:

 Side note: I was naïve about the obvious taboo male/female discipleship thing.
 However, I was very pure hearted and eager to get more of this life-filled teaching, which is what I believed discipleship was.

 Awkwardness appeared.
 Dr. Lee looked angst.
-Yes, my query definitely troubled him.
+Yes, my query was definitely troubling him.

 He looked away, looked back at me and looked away again.
-He opened his mouth, closed it, and after a few more seconds, he spoke slowly and methodically and this is what he said: “Only one disciples.
+He opened his mouth, closed it, and after a few more seconds, he spoke slowly methodically and this is what he said: “Only One disciples.
 And his name is Jesus.
 I disciple no one.”

 I smiled politely, curtsied and excused myself.
 (Okay, I didn’t curtsy, but I did hightail it out of there.)

 I was so embarrassed.
 What the heck did he mean??
-I had asked a very common Christian-type question and he slammed me.
+I had asked a very common Christian-type question and he, figuratively, slammed me.

 And it altered my life’s trajectory.